-Furthermore, a number of problems were and remained particularly crucial in the post-conflict rehabilitation process, including mine-clearing and a solution for ecological problems, especially regarding water and sewage treatment.
-During 1997-99 the Assistance Group was involved in numerous activities addressing these and a series of other practical problems connected with the general post-conflict rehabilitation needs.
-Without elaborating on the concrete details, it should merely - and as an understatement - be noted that the Group's mandate remained sufficiently broad and flexible, and obviously related to still existing, real and pressing needs, as to make it unnecessary to invent new tasks in order to justify the Assistance Group's continued existence.
-Indeed, the pulling-out of other international bodies, leaving the OSCE as the only remaining international organization with a representation in Chechnya, would soon lend yet another important dimension to its continued presence.
+Furthermore, a number of problems were and remained crucial in the postconflict rehabilitation process, including mine-clearing and a solution for ecological problems, especially regarding water and sewage treatment.
+From 1997 to 1999 the Assistance Group was involved in numerous activities to solve these and a series of other practical problems relating to general post-conflict rehabilitation needs.
+Without elaborating on the precise details, it should merely be noted that the Group's mandate remained sufficiently broad and flexible, and was related to still existing, real and pressing needs, to make it unnecessary to invent new tasks in order to justify the Assistance Group's continued existence.
+The withdrawal of other international bodies, leaving the OSCE as the only remaining international organisation with a representation in Chechnya, would soon lend yet another important dimension to its continued presence.

-At the same time, one cannot but note that developments in Chechnya during 1997-99 made it progressively more difficult in practical terms for the Assistance Group to perform its tasks.
+At the same time, one must note that developments in Chechnya from 1997 to 1999 made it progressively more difficult in practical terms for the Assistance Group to perform its tasks.